Steps to Recover Your NAS QNAP TVS-1582TU RAID Array: Recovery Steps After It Breaks

 Remember, security is a continuous process, and it's important to stay updated with the latest security practices and recommendations from QNAP.

-Although NAS TVS-1582TU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-1582TU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view